aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/merge-presentation/_index.md

 ## **Merge Slides to Presentation Section**

-This Java code shows you how to merge a specific slide to a section in a presentation:
+This Javascript code shows you how to merge a specific slide to a section in a presentation:

 ```javascript
     var pres1 = new  aspose.slides.Presentation("pres1.pptx");